 Process for authorisation of a novel food

 If you intend to market a novel food which has not been authorised, you will need to apply for authorisation.
 There are two authorisation routes under the EU Novel Food Regulation no. 2015/2283 and there is no fee payable.

 In both cases you must provide a dossier of information and submit it to the European Commission through an electronic portal.

-This is a simplified route to authorise products that have 25 years’ continuous use by a significant number of people in a country outside the EU.
+This is a simplified route to authorise products that have 25 years’ continuous use by a significant number of people in a country outside the UK or EU.